aeilot/lsnotes/README.md

 lsnotes --help # for assistance

 lsnotes --edit or lsnotes -e # edits the .lsnotes file with your default editor

+lsnotes --config or lsnotes -c # for configuration
 ```

 ### Examples